How to clean a hand blender

 Dip a cotton bud ( Q tip) in rubbing alcohol ( could also be surgical spirit in the U.K.) and use it to wipe around the edges to get tough dried on stains off.

-Thinking about our lovely planet, we’ve discovered on Amazon these lovely vegan / environmentally friendly bamboo organic and bio-degradable cotton buds.
-Had to share that with you – good for the hand blender, and you, and the planet !
-By the way, we started looking for alternatives to the rubbing alcohol too and discovered this great website for all sorts of green living tips.
+By the way, we started looking for alternatives to the rubbing alcohol too and discovered this great website for you with all sorts of green living tips.

 Tip 10: Food stains on the wand itself